 If you're looking for insurance which protects you and your income from sickness, then we'd generally suggest looking at Executive Income Protection Insurance.

 Limited companies, charities and partnerships can all take out these policies for their directors and employees, but unfortunately, sole traders are unable to.
-In addition, equity partners, i.e. those that have shares in a limited company but aren't employed by the business can't take out a policy either.
+In addition, equity partners, i.e. shareholders in a limited company but aren't employed by the business can't take out a policy either.

 This type of life insurance is especially suited to: